helm/helm/docs/charts.md

     myint: 99
 ```

-Since we are specifying the key `data` in our import list, Helm looks in the the `exports` field of the child
+Since we are specifying the key `data` in our import list, Helm looks in the `exports` field of the child
 chart for `data` key and imports its contents.

 The final parent values would contain our exported field: